NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

 - **Notes:**

-  - Added CORS origins in backend to avoid CORS errorss
+  - Added CORS origins/headers in backend to avoid CORS errors
+  - Separate deployments by folder (frontend/ to Vercel, backend/ to Render)

 - **Next Steps:**
   - Add sliders or controls for adjusting sample rate, duration, threshold, frequency equation.